bregman-arie/system-design-notebook/README.md

 #### Private IP

-Whenever you don't want users to be  able to globally interact with a certain component or resource, you should use a private IP address.
+Whenever you DON'T want users to be able to globally interact with a certain component or resource, you should use a private IP address.
 Few examples:

-  * Web servers that only the load balancer should communicate with them directly
+  * Web servers that only the load balancer should communicate with them directly and not the users/clients themselves
-  * Internal servers that users outside the organization should access
+  * Internal servers that users outside the organization shouldn't access

-Private IPs, as opposed to public IPs, don't have to be unique and each separate network, can use the same addresses.
+Private IPs, as opposed to public IPs, don't have to be unique and each separate network, can use the same addresses (because it's private :) )

 #### Latency